akashSharma2505/OfficeDocs-Support/SharePoint/SharePointServer/administration/how-to-change-the-database-in-farms.md

 ## Summary

 In a SharePoint farm, you may have to migrate databases from one server that is running SQL Server to another.
-If you don't use a SQL Server client alias during the SharePoint installation, or you if you have to rename the database server for various reasons (for example, after a security breach), follow the steps in this article to change the database server.
+If you don't use a SQL Server client alias during the SharePoint installation, or if you have to rename the database server for various reasons (for example, after a security breach), follow the steps in this article to change the database server.

 Through good planning and high availability, you can perform these steps in a production environment without having to stop all services.